deep-diver/arxiv2poster/PRD.md

 LAYOUT STRUCTURE:
 The image must be divided into TWO DISTINCT SECTIONS side by side:

-LEFT SIDE (60-65% of width): ACADEMIC POSTER
+LEFT SIDE (approximately 70-75% of width): ACADEMIC POSTER
 - Traditional academic poster layout with all key research information
 - Use a clear grid-based layout with well-defined sections
 - **Ordering principle depends on orientation:**